CI/CD Integration Plugin

 CI/CD Integration Plugin functions include:

-- Application agent - to capture unit tests coverage
+- Coverage collection - to capture code coverage for application classes

 Generating change testing reports: